Build Your Investor Hunter AI Agent with ADK

 - Go to the Cloud Storage in the Google Cloud console (tip: use search box at the top of the page) - create a bucket - the name must be globally unique, for location select

 Region& pick your favourite one (Region picker, Available regions); you can leave all of the default settings as is.
 More information on buckets and their creation can be found here.
-Write down your bucket name. - Upload the file provided to you.
+Write down your bucket name. - Upload the file that you created (with data from here).

 - Next, go to the AI Applications in the Google Cloud console (tip: use search box at the top of the page) - when prompted to Enable API - hit the blue button "Continue and activate the API" to enable it.

-- Select the Data Store in left-hand pane and click New Data Store.
+- Select the Data Stores in left-hand pane and click Create data store.
 Select Cloud Storage.
 Leave the default settings and select the bucket that you created.
 Review the documentation if you would like to learn more about configuration.

 - Name your data store